Our Land > Wisconsin’s Agricultural Path to Net-Zero

 Wisconsin’s climate is changing—and so is what we can grow.
 This project is producing forward-looking models that show which crops will thrive under different climate scenarios.
 With this data, farmers can make informed decisions about how to diversify and adapt for long-term resilience.

-NE Wisconsin Managed Grazing Learning Hub
+Northeast Wisconsin Managed Grazing Learning Hub

 In the Lake Michigan Basin—an area with both high-intensity animal agriculture and declining water quality—this hub will support dairy and beef farmers exploring managed grazing, a practice where livestock are systematically rotated through pastureland to improve soil health, reduce runoff, and promote more resilient, climate-smart farms.
 The goal: healthier soil, cleaner water, and more profitable operations.